FreddieRidell/dotfiles/jot/general-coding-ideas.md

 If `ModalOnSessionExpire` has a complete list/function to determine which routes need auth, this setup provides a declarative, clean, and graceful system for booting a user who's session has expired.
 It doesn't couple the data store to the routing and makes a user's `loggedin` status into a derived property of the store, and makes the actual logging out action initiated by the user

 ### What goes where in the path?

+- `/the/route/itself`: A hirearchical breakdown of the features of your app, rely on this as much as possible to break up the different sections of your app into subsystems.
+A single route doesn't need to corespond to a whole screen view: `/user/:userID/friendship/:friendID` could show a small info screen about a friendship to a given user